CrafterKolyan/localhost-throttle/README.md

 ## Current features
 - Redirection of TCP/UDP traffic from one port to another
-- Basic TCP/UDP traffic bandwidth limitting (very dumb) (will be improved in the future)
+- Basic TCP/UDP traffic bandwidth limitting (will be improved in the future)

 ## Installing package
 ```